Linear Vs Nonlinear On A Scatter Plot

 Linear Relationships

 A linear relationship is characterized by a consistent, straight-line pattern on a scatter plot.
 As one variable increases, the other variable either increases or decreases at a constant rate.
-This consistent rate of change is what defines linearity.
+Plus, this consistent rate of change is what defines linearity.
 You can imagine drawing a straight line through the data points, and the points will cluster reasonably close to that line.

 Mathematically, a linear relationship can be represented by the equation of a straight line: y = mx + b, where: